 As well as encountering and battling her childhood friends at various points during his journey, Hilda will also meet a man known as N, who wishes to create separate worlds for humans and Pokémon.
 In order to achieve his goals, he and Hildat will battle several times during the course of the game.
 Hilda also battles Team Plasma at various stages of her journey.
 Ultimately, Hilda is recognized as a heroine by Reshiram or Zekrom, depending on the version.

 If not chosen as the player, Hilda appears as the player's partner in the Battle Subway when choosing to ride the Multi-Train.
-Two of the following Pokémon are picked from the corresponding list, depending on what the player wants her to base her team on.
-If the player chooses "A balance between the two," Hilda's Pokémon are chosen from either list.

 Unlike the females of other gens, Hilda never received an Anime Counterpart.
 She has only had one counterpart appearing in the manga, White from Pokémon Special